victoriyaforsythe/PyIRI/README.md

 ```

 The resulting electron density profile (`edens_prof`) will have a shape of
 12 x 70 x 2701.
-More examples are available in the documentation.
+More examples are available in the documentation and Jupyter
+Notebooks tutorials.

 PyIRI does not calculate the Total Electron Content (TEC) automatically, as